webqit/webflo/site/docs/concepts/routing.md

 But this also requires **proper delegation discipline** by handlers.
 Handlers must consciously call `next()` for requests they're not explicitly designed to handle.

-Overall, by merging dynamic logic and static delivery into one continuous flow, Webflo replaces special-case asset middleware with a **first-class, programmable static pipeline**.
+Overall, by merging dynamic logic and static delivery into one continuous flow, Webflo replaces special-case asset middleware with a **first-class, programmable static files pipeline**.

 ### Default Resolution